10.11.12 Straddle Truck

 In 1913, Harry B. Ross built the first straddle truck at the Stetson-Ross Machine Works in Seattle, Washington.
 Mr. Ross’ invention revolutionized the movement of lumber around mill yards, and would be replicated in later years by Gerlinger, Hyster, Yale, Caterpillar and a host of others.

 The operator typically sits in a cabin above the frame, with clear visibility and controls for lifting and driving operations.
 Lumber packages are assembled on carrier blocks.
-The straddle truck lifts and carries its load by straddling it under the frame, which helps distribute the weight across its wheels. which were designed such that the machine could straddle them for pickup and movement.
+The straddle truck moves over the lumber package (the straddle part), lifts the package off the carrier blocks, and carries its load to its destination.
+Locating the load under the truck helps distribute the load weight across its wheels.

 The WWSL